Angerona: Description

-Angerona's feriae named Angeronalia or Divalia took place on December 21 – the day of the winter solstice.
+Angerona's feriae named Angeronalia or Divalia took place on December 21 – shortly before the winter solstice.
 On that day the pontiffs offered a sacrifice to the goddess in curia Acculeia according to Varro or in sacello Volupiae, near the Porta Romanula, one of the inner gates on the northern side of the Palatine.
-A famous statue of Angerona, with her mouth bandaged and sealed and with a finger on the lips in the gesture that requests silence, was placed in Angerona's shrine, on an altar to Volupia.
+A famous statue of Angerona, with her mouth bandaged and sealed, was placed in her shrine.
 Dumézil sees in this peculiar feature the reason of her being listed among the goddesses who were considered candidates to the title of secret tutelary deity of Rome.

 Dumézil considers this peculiar feature of Angerona's statue to hint to a prerogative of the goddess which was well known to the Romans, i.e. her will of requesting silence.
 He remarks silence in a time of cosmic crisis is a well documented point in other religions, giving two instances from Scandinavian and Vedic religion.

-Among the Scandinavians god Viðarr is considered the second strongest after Thor.
-His only known act is placed at the time of the "Dusk of the gods", the great crisis in which the old world disappears, as the wolf Fenrir swallows Oðinn and the sun.
-Then Viðarr defeats Fenrir permitting the rebirth of the world with a female sun, the daughter of the disappeared one.
-The eschatological crisis in which Fenrir devours the sun is seen as the "Great Winter" Fimbulvetr and the god who kills Fenrir, Viðarr, is defined the "silent Ase": Silence must be associated with his exceptional force and his feat as savior of the world.
-Angerona too discharges the function of saving the sun in danger, thanks to her silence and the concentration of mystical force it brings.

-In Vedic religion silence is used in another crisis of the sun, that of the eclipse: When the sun was hidden in the demonic dark, Atri took it away from there by means of the fourth bráhman and a cult to the gods through "nude worship", i.e. with a force from within and no uttered words.

 Dumézil (1956) proposes that the association between Angerona and Volupia can be explained as the pleasure that derives from a fulfilled desire, the achievement of an objective.
 Note that the meaning of the archaic adjective volup(e) does not refer to 'pleasure' in the carnal sense of the later word voluptas.
 Thence the description θεός τῆς βουλῆς καί καιρῶν ["goddess of advice and of favorable occasions"] given in a Latin-Greek glossary.